MyPureCloud/genesys-messenger-transport-mobile-sdk/README.md

 ### Xcode Version Dependency

 Currently, Xcode 12 is required to build the iOS dependencies correctly.
 This KMM Application uses CocoaPods to manage its iOS dependencies.
-There is currently a known issue with Kotlin versions 1.5, CocoaPods for dependency managment, and Xcode 13.
+There is currently a known issue with Kotlin versions 1.5, CocoaPods for dependency management, and Xcode 13.
 This issue results in the execution of the cinterop tasks for the dependent pods producing a fatal `TaskExecutionException` as discovered here: https://kotlinlang.slack.com/archives/C3SGXARS6/p1635262123074100.

 ## Region Code Generator